 Is Argan Oil Comedogenic?

-Using natural oils on your face has a lot of benefits – they can moisturize and nourish the skin, giving you a gorgeous glow.
+Using natural oils on your face offers numerous benefits – they can moisturize and nourish the skin, resulting in a gorgeous glow.

-But if you’ve ever struggled with oily skin or clogged pores, you’re probably a little horrified of the idea of putting an oil on your face.
+But if you’ve ever struggled with oily skin or clogged pores, you’re probably a little horrified by the idea of putting oil on your face.

-It’s true that some oils are comedogenic, meaning they can clog your pores and lead to breakouts.
+Some oils are indeed comedogenic, meaning they can clog your pores and lead to breakouts.
 But not all oils are created equal.

 What Is Comedogenic Oil?

-n fact, there is a whole ranking system that exists in the skincare community that rates each oil based on how likely it is to clog pores.
+In fact, there is a comprehensive ranking system within the skincare community that rates each oil based on its likelihood to clog pores.

 Comedogenic Ratings